dockur/windows/readme.md

     - ```win2019-eval``` (Windows Server 2019)
     - ```win2022-eval``` (Windows Server 2022)

-  * ### How do I see the screen?
+  * ### How can I view the screen?

     The container includes a web-based viewer, so you can visit [http://localhost:8006/](http://localhost:8006/) using any webbrowser to view the screen and interact with Windows via the keyboard/mouse.

-    Alternatively it is also possible to connect to port 5900 using a VNC client like RealVNC or many others.
+    Alternatively, it is also possible to connect to port 5900 using a VNC client like RealVNC or many others.

   * ### How do I increase the amount of CPU or RAM?